 If you would like to join our waiting list for the 2015, please email us on firstname.lastname@example.org with the number of bottles you require.
 We’ll keep you posted as it approaches and invite you to make a firm order as it lands.

 ** THIS IS THE NEW VINTAGE OF OUR TOP-SELLING, EVER-POPULAR RIOJA.
 THE 2011 IS NOW AT AN END. **

-** UNDER RIOJA RULES, THIS NEW VINTAGE IS YET TO BE RELEASED, AND WILL BE LEAVING THE PRODUCER FOR US IN EARLY OCTOBER, DUE WITH US IN MID/LATE OCTOBER. **
+** UNDER RIOJA RULES, THIS NEW VINTAGE HAS ONLY JUST BEEN RELEASED, AND LEFT THE PRODUCER ON 22nd OCTOBER, DUE WITH US AROUND 3rd NOVEMBER. **